raghurama123/OrcaNotes/nbo_benzene_HF.md

 The H–F bond is nearly perpendicular to the benzene plane.
 The angle between the H–F axis and the normal to the ring plane is approximately $7^\circ$.

-Thus, the optimized structure is an off-center H–F···$\pi$ complex in which the positive end of HF points toward one part of the benzene $\pi$ cloud.
+Thus, the optimized structure is an off-center H–F ··· $\pi$ complex in which the positive end of HF points toward one part of the benzene $\pi$ cloud.

 ---